sophia-nunez/guide-to-git/docs/advanced/reset.md

   Refers to the commit *n* steps before the current one.
 For example, `HEAD~1` is one commit ago, `HEAD~3` is three commits ago.

 - **`HEAD^`**
-  Refers to the parent of the current commit.
+  Refers to the parent of the current commit, or the commit which a merge was applied to.
 Similar to `HEAD~1`, but used when dealing with merge commits.
 For example, `HEAD^2` refers to the second parent of a merge.

 - **Commit SHA**
   Every Git commit has a unique hash (SHA).
-This can be found in your repository's commit history or in your terminal using:
+This can be found in your repository's commit history, or in your terminal using:

   ```bash
   $ git log
   ```
   Included in this output will be a line starting with `commit` - the text after that is the commit SHA.
-An example SHA might be `d94b5f7ec7c6d7602c78a5e9b8a5b8c94d093eda`.
+An example SHA might be `d94b5f7ec7c6d7602c78a5e7b8a5b8c54d093eda`.

 - **Branch name**
-    You can also use a branch name to reference the latest commit on that branch (e.g., `main` or `feature`).
+    You can also use a branch name to reference the latest commit on that branch (e.g., `main` or `my-branch`).